School Information Categories

 We place high importance on enriching the curriculum and providing additional opportunities for disadvantaged pupils, such as additional specialist music tuition and sports clubs.

 We champion our disadvantaged pupils and their families, holding the highest expectations and ambition for their progress and attainment.
-Our staff develop relationships with each of these pupils, and their families, and take collective responsibility for their primary school experience and learning outcomes.
+We work in partnership with each of these pupils, and their families, and take collective responsibility for their primary school experience and learning outcomes.

 Challenges